 You will undertake a pre-study programme that comprises the following three components:

 - Caring for Children and Young People – Level 2 Certificate – Distance Learning.

 - Skills workshop at the College.

-You may then progress to the main programme in September, which will comprise:
+You may then progress to the main programme, which will comprise:

 - Level 3 Diploma for The Early Years Workforce (Early Years Educator).